wilddeer/blog/_posts/en/2014-01-27-responsive-website-testing.md

 The problem with proxy browser is that you can't test your site on a local server, since it should be visible on the internet.

-My approach is to create a test subdomain with http authentication on the hosting server and pull current version of the site using git once in a while.
+My approach here is to create a test subdomain with http authentication on the hosting server and pull current version of the site using git once in a while.
 The site will be accessible by proxy browsers and remain password protected at the same time.
 An example config for http authentication (for Apache this time):

 {% highlight text cssclass=codewrap %}
 <VirtualHost *:80>